WynnKunGz/wynnkungz.github.io/note.md

 ## wkzf-006 mods/datapacks page
 - planned to be finished : v.0.7 (Profile Update III)
 - status : planned
+- note : put brief information about mods and datapacks, a link to github repo, mod previews, mod showcases.

 ## wkzf-007 ccr page (wiki, links to cf)
 - planned to be finished : v.0.8 (CCR Update)